- Ontario College Graduate Certificate

 Location: Doon (Kitchener)

-- A two- or three-year diploma or a degree from an accredited college or university with a minimum average of 70% OR three to five (3 - 5) years of related full-time formal work experience
+- A two- or three-year diploma or a degree from an accredited college or university OR at least three years of experience in a business setting.

 Note re: Admission Requirements